sveltia/sveltia-cms/README.md

   - Search for entries and assets: `Ctrl+F` (Windows/Linux) or `Command+F` (macOS)
   - Create a new entry: `Ctrl+E` (Windows/Linux) or `Command+E` (macOS)
   - Save an entry: `Ctrl+S` (Windows/Linux) or `Command+S` (macOS)
 - Never miss out on the latest features and bug fixes by being notified when an update to the CMS is available[^31].
+Then update to the latest version with a single click[^66].

 ### Better accessibility

-- Improved keyboard handling lets you efficiently navigate through UI elements using the Tab, Space, Enter and arrow keys[^17].
+- Improved keyboard handling lets you efficiently navigate through UI elements using the Tab, Space, Enter and arrow keys[^17][^67].
 - Comprehensive [WAI-ARIA](https://w3c.github.io/aria/) support enables users who rely on screen readers such as NVDA and VoiceOver.
 - Ensures sufficient contrast between the foreground text and background colours.
 - Honours your operating system’s [reduced motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) and [reduced transparency](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-transparency) settings.